Biden to split frozen Afghan funds for 9/11 victims, relief | Law-Order

 The Taliban have called on the international community to release funds and help stave off a humanitarian disaster.

 Afghanistan has more than $9 billion in reserves, including just over $7 billion in reserves held in the United States.
-The rest is largely in Germany, the United Arab Emirates, Switzerland and Qatar.
+The rest is largely in Germany, the United Arab Emirates and Switzerland.

 The Taliban are certain to oppose the split.

-As of January the Taliban had managed to pay salaries of its ministries but was struggling to keep employees at work.
+As of January the Taliban had managed to pay salaries of their ministries but were struggling to keep employees at work.
 They have promised to open schools for girls after the Afghan new year at the end of March, but humanitarian organisations are saying money is needed to pay teachers.

 Universities for women have reopened in several provinces with the Taliban saying the staggered opening will be completed by the end of February when all universities for women and men will open, a major concession to international demands.